imarios/spark-steaming-with-kafka/README.md

 ```

 You can enjoy the spark sreaming UI at **http://localhost:4041/streaming/**.
-Feel free to kill the Spark shell and the producer when you get board of this :).
+Feel free to kill the Spark shell and the producer when you get bored of this :).

 Next steps